auth0-samples/auth0-android-sample/00-Login-Kt/README.md

 - Login
 - Logout
 - Showing the user profile
-- Geting the user metadata
+- Getting the user metadata
 - Updating the user metadata

 ## Requirements